-Orange County’s Metrolink service is increasing in frequency and it is essential that passengers have a way to get to their final destination after getting off a train.
+Metrolink rail service provides another convenient travel option for Orange County residents.
+As more and more people use Metrolink, it is important that passengers have a convenient way to get to their final destination after getting off a train.

 Measure M2 Project S, known as Transit Extensions to Metrolink, is providing funding to connect people between a Metrolink station and activity and employment centers throughout the county.

-The Santa Ana/Garden Grove fixed-guideway project travels along an east-west corridor between the Santa Ana Regional Transportation Center (SARTC) and a new multi-modal transit hub on Harbor Boulevard in Garden Grove.
+The Santa Ana/Garden Grove Streetcar project is planned to travel along an east-west corridor between the Santa Ana Regional Transportation Center (SARTC) and a new multi-modal transit hub at Harbor Boulevard/Westminster Boulevard in Garden Grove.
+Click here for map.

-The proposed street car system will extend the reach of Metrolink into the cities of Santa Ana and Garden Grove by providing easy transit access to Santa Ana’s downtown area and civic center, including federal, state and county government offices and courthouses.
+In August 2014, the Santa Ana City Council approved Streetcar Alternative 1 on Santa Ana Blvd and 4th St as the locally preferred alternative (LPA) for the project.
+The proposed streetcar system will extend the reach of Metrolink into the cities of Santa Ana and Garden Grove by providing easy transit access to Santa Ana’s downtown area and civic center, including federal, state and county government offices and courthouses.